coldwellop1/comp401/proj01/presentation_preview.md

 > objects in a given set.
 Each node is labeled to show which object it represents,
 > and each edge connects (a) two nodes to each other or (b) one node to itself.
 > ![Image cannot load.
 See ab.png.](prep/ab.png)

 > There are two different kinds of edges:

 >   1. **Undirected Edge** - an undirected edge is used to connect two nodes
->      together, and is shown as a line between the two nodes.
+>      together, and is shown as a line between the two nodes, as seen above.
 >   2. **Directed Edge** - a directed edge is used to connect two nodes together
 >      *in one direction*.
 A directed edge is shown as an arrow coming out of
 >      one node and pointing at the second.
 Example c below shows a directed